kvark/slides/md/ProcessingShaders.md

 ---

-### Few Issues
+### A Few Issues

-- multiple entry points are great concept that isn't tested, doesn't work properly
+- multiple entry points are a great concept that isn't tested, doesn't work properly
 - specification is effectively split in 3 documents
 - recovering control flow structure is hard